 - 1. Does the repertoire allow undesirable script mixing? - 2.
 Does the LGR include only PVALID, CONTEXTJ or CONTEXTO code points? - 3.
 If the LGR contains CONTEXTJ/CONTEXTO code points, is sufficient justification given for their inclusion in the LGR? - 4.
 If the LGR includes combining marks: - a.
 Are they limited to specific code point sequences? - b.
-If not, does the LGR use other means (rules, variant relations) to restrict undesirable sequences using these combining marks?

-- 5. If the LGR contains code points or variants that may present a security or stability concern, does it include rules to mitigate the risks? - 6.
+If not, does the LGR use other means (rules, variant relations) to restrict undesirable sequences using these combining marks? - 5.
+If the LGR contains code points or variants that may present a security or stability concern, does it include rules to mitigate the risks? - 6.
 Are there any security or stability concerns with regards to variants in the LGR? - a.
 Does the LGR omit any variant mappings that are necessary to mitigate security risks? - b.
-Does the LGR include any variant mappings that may cause security concerns (e.g. overly complex, over-produce allocatable variants, non-symmetrical or non-transitive?) - 7.
+Does the LGR include any variant mappings that may cause security concerns (e.g. overly complex, over-produce allocatable variants, non-symmetrical or non-transitive?) - c.
+Does the LGR include any variant mappings that cause the LGR to be not well behaved (e.g. overlapped or null variants that are not properly constrained)? - d.
+If the LGR includes allocatable variants, does it take any necessary steps to minimize allocatable variant labels (whether via special variant subtypes or WLE rules)? - 7.
 Are there any security or stability concerns with regards to WLE rules in the LGR? - a.
 Does the LGR omit any WLE rules that are necessary to mitigate security risks? - b.
-Does the LGR define WLE rules that may cause security concerns? - 8.
+Does the LGR define WLE rules that may cause security concerns (e.g. overly complex, or impermissibly broad)? - 8.
 Does the LGR satisfy, or otherwise discuss and adequately address any tension among, the principles laid out in Sections 3 and 4 of RFC 6912?